silvaCiminia/recaman/README.md

 Starting at x = 3, an interesting pattern emerges - triplets of the multiples of three, separated by a constantly incrementing number of values!

-For more information on the Recamán sequence, see https://oeis.org/wiki/Recam%C3%A1n%27s_sequence.
+For more information on the Recamán sequence, see the entry in the [Online Encyclopedia of Integer Sequences](https://oeis.org/wiki/Recam%C3%A1n%27s_sequence).
 This project only deals with type 1 sequences, though it could easily be adapted to the other types by changing the operations in the `seq()` method.